RetroStack/2332_2364-ROM_Adapter/README.md

 ![Partly Assembled](/Latest/2332_2364_ROM_Adapter_Photo2.png)

 The adapter provides various configurations.
-Depending on your ROM used, only some PINs can be configured.
-See the description on the board for more details.
+Depending on your ROM used, only some pins can be configured.
-For example, a 27256 ROM only uses 14 pins and therefore only 5 pins can be configured.
-The 6th will not have an affect.
+For example, a 27256 ROM has 15 address pins.
+The adapter exposes only 13 pins and therefore 2 additional pins can be configured.

 **NOTE**: Keep in mind that the bits are active-low.
-That means if you want to put set a 1 on a specific address, you leave it unbridged.
+That means if you want to set a 1 on a specific address, you leave it unbridged.
 If you want a 0, then bridge it.
-This can be fixed by using a reversed/inverted ROM.
-See below for more details why that is.
+See below for more details why it was designed that way.

 **NOTE**: The board exposes the bits from right to left.
 If you prefer left to right (e.g. for DIP switches to match labels), then flip the address bits in the ROM or use the provided "f" versions of these.

-Here are some examples:
+Here are some examples of available configurations:

-#### No Configuration
+#### No Configuration at all

 7. Clip off extension board on perforated line.
 8. Use solder bridges on the bottom to pre-select a character set.